acuszka/ha-rcem-pv-revenue/README.md

 Home Assistant custom integration for estimating Polish prosumer PV export revenue from PSE monthly RCEm prices.

-This is a standalone project.
-It is not related to any other project in this workspace.

 ## What It Does

 - Fetches monthly RCEm prices from PSE: